Salvora/Novel-Ezy-Coin/README.md

 Ezy-Coin-Spend is a userscript designed to help you spend your coins to unlock chapters easily on supported websites.

+- Adds clickable buttons for each chapter to immediately unlock desired chapters without visiting the chapters.
+- Adds a button to unlock all locked chapters.

 ## Tested Environments

 - Firefox, Tampermonkey